 The Big Picture for Our Side Step into T-shirts

-We’re intentionally making the video project low impact, so when considering supporter rewards for the video project, we considered a t-shirt, but decided to make all the rewards digital.
+We’re intentionally making the video project low impact, so when originally considering supporter rewards for the video project, we considered a t-shirt, but decided to go digital for all the rewards.
+There were several reasons.
 First, because “no reward” support levels are often close to the same price point as “t-shirt reward level” support options.
-That can cause a supporter to think “Well, it’s basically free, I might as well go ahead and get the shirt.”
-When a person chooses a shirt that way, they aren’t necessarily that interested in wearing it.
+That can cause a supporter to think “Well, it’s free, I might as well go ahead and get the shirt.”
+When a person chooses a shirt that way, they aren’t necessarily interested in wearing it.
 It may go straight to a thrift store, or worse, it might even get round filed before it ever gets worn.

 As much as I need focus, direction, progress and movement right now, Russ has needed time.
 It’s just a really good thing that we love each other because we’re not in the same place and it feels like love is all we have right now.
-We keep recommitting to the project, but the challenge is how to get there from here without having epic failure rock our world.
+We keep recommitting to the project, but the challenge is how to get there from here without having epic failure rock our world even more.

 I can’t wait till we have them ready to show you!
 They’re going to be great!